oneplus1000/smalljs/README.md

 ##feature

--remove all comments
+- remove all comments

--remove new line
+- remove new line

 ##example